bemson/genData/README.md

       );
 ```

-Combined with access over the dataset array, parsers can be used to return an array containing items other than data objects.
-This example is similar to the one above, except the dataset is now a collection of actual functions.
+Access to the dataset array, allows parsers to control it's contents.
+This example is similar to the one above, except the dataset will now contain function references, instead of data objects pointing to the same functions.

 ```js
     var allFncs = genData(